Malta Limited Liability Company

 • Maltese companies are to compile and submit an annual tax return which is the responsibility of the Directors, however in practice it is often a function delegated to the company’s accountants.

-How do I manage and administer the Company – Malta Limited Liability Company?
+How do I manage and administer a Malta Limited Liability Company?

 The management, administration and representation of the company are vested in the Board of Directors or any member thereof as may be determined by the memorandum and articles of association and or the Board of Directors.
 The Directors may also appoint representatives of the company should they deem such necessary.

-How do I register the company for VAT purposes in Malta – Malta Limited Liability Company?
+How do I register a Malta Limited Liability Company for VAT purposes?

 Malta Limited Liability Company.
 Your Maltese company must register for VAT if it is carrying out an activity which is subject to VAT.
 We may assist you in your company’s registration for VAT.
 The standard rate of VAT in Malta is 18% and Maltese VAT law is in conformity with all relevant EU Directives.
 Returns for VAT must be submitted every three months and the relevant VAT collected should be forwarded to the Commissioner of VAT together with the return.